amazingshellyyy/covid19-api/readme.md

 }
 ```
 ### Notes
-- Yuba and Sutter reported their cases together at one resource before March 25 so part of the data look like this .
+- Yuba and Sutter reported their cases together at one resource before March 25 so part of the data look like this:
 ```
       ...
       {